PLANNING AND ZONING ORDINANCE

 WCFs may be considered either principal or secondary uses.
 A different existing use or an existing structure on the same lot shall not preclude the installation of a WCF on such lot.

 12. Nonconforming Use

 WCFs that are constructed and antennas that are installed, in accordance with the provisions of this ordinance, on a nonconforming lot or in conjunction with a nonconforming structure or use shall not be deemed to constitute an expansion of that nonconforming structure or use.

 Village – WCFs are not permitted in the Village District.

 Residential – WCFs shall be permitted in the Residential District by Special Exception only and sited only on the slopes of hills.

 Commercial – WCFs shall be permitted in the Commercial District by Special exception only.

 Siting shall take into consideration the visual impact of the facility and the density of the surrounding population.

-Section VII: Payment of Costs
+Payment of Costs